floragunncom/search-guard-docs/_content/_troubleshooting/kibana_troubleshooting.md

 category: troubleshooting
 order: 500
 layout: troubleshooting
-description: Step-by-step instructions on how to troubleshoot Kibana issues.
+description: Step-by-step instructions on how to troubleshoot Kibana issues with the Search Guard plugin.
 ---

 <!--- Copryight 2017 floragunn GmbH -->